-This powerhouse is full of powerful antioxidant and protects your skin against irritating free radicals.
+This powerhouse is packed with powerful antioxidants and protects your skin against irritating free radicals.
 The oil contains unsaturated fatty acids that help repair dry and damaged skin and protects your skin barrier.
 Finally, the oil contains anti-inflammatories to soothe irritated skin.
-Moringa oil is also lightweight and absorbs quickly.
-The oil is still moisturizing enough for dry skin and extremely suitable for sensitive skin.
-So you can easily apply the oil under make-up.
+Moringa oil is also lightweight and quickly absorbed.
+The oil is still moisturizing enough for dry skin and ideal for sensitive skin.
+You can therefore easily apply the oil under make-up.

 5.1.1 Macadamia oil

-You can apply this natural facial oil to cleansed skin in the morning and evening for the best result
+You can apply this natural facial oil to cleansed skin in the morning and evening for the best results.

 5.1.2 Baobab oil